versioneye/versioneye_maven_plugin/README.md

 mvn versioneye:delete
 ```

+This golad will also remove all related `versioneye.properties` files!

 ## Proxy

 If you are behind a proxy server you can configure the plugin for that like this.